jerryjiang/Yoga-Book-C930/README.md

 2. Download [Rufus](https://rufus.ie/).

-3. Burn the ISO to the USB (all data in the USB will be erased).
+3. Burn the ISO to the USB disk (all data in the USB will be erased).

    ![Rufus](images/01-rufus.jpg)